ray-project/ray/doc/source/cluster/key-concepts.rst

 The head node is identical to other worker nodes, except that it also runs singleton processes responsible for cluster management such as the
 :ref:`autoscaler <cluster-autoscaler>` and the Ray driver processes :ref:`which run Ray jobs <cluster-clients-and-jobs>`.
-Ray may schedule tasks and actors on the head node just like any other worker node, unless configured otherwise.
+Ray may schedule tasks and actors on the head node just like any other worker node, which is not desired in large-scale clusters.
+See :ref:`vms-large-cluster-configure-head-node` for the best practice in large-scale clusters.

 .. _cluster-worker-nodes: